drmowinckels/drmowinckels.github.io/content/blog/2024/02-01_teaching-unlocks/index.md

   [Digital Scholarship Days](https://www.ub.uio.no/english/courses-events/events/dsc/2024/digital-scholarship-days/00-mainpage.html) at the University of Oslo.
 ---

+*This post was featured on the [R Weekly highlights podcast](https://share.fireside.fm/episode/87RSVeFz+Wtk1siKa) hosted by Eric Nantz and Mike Thomas.*

 Teaching can be extremely rewarding.
 I love teaching coding and programming, and helping scientists unlock a new way of working.
 But while most learners go into [my workshops](/tags/workshop/) think they will be completely on the receiving end,